MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 featured: true
 hero: "/images/jewelers-mutual/illus-ai-prototype-hero-jm.jpg"
 summary: |
-  My squad was tasked with defining the northstar vision for the Digital Vault — a secure platform giving retail jewelry customers a way to catalog and insure their pieces while maintaining their connection to their trusted jeweler — and presenting it to senior executives as input into a larger strategic plan.
+  My squad was tasked with defining the northstar vision for the Digital Vault, a secure platform that gives retail jewelry customers a way to catalog and insure their pieces while maintaining their connection to their trusted jeweler.
+We would then present that vision to senior executives as input into a larger strategic plan.
 The constraint: two sprints, no engineering bandwidth, and a need for something real enough to put in front of actual users.

   I used this as a chance to see how far frontend and product experience, combined with a new generation of AI tools, could take a single designer.
 The result was a fully interactive, mobile-first React prototype built without engineering involvement that shifted executive conversations from features to strategy.
-role: "Product Designer — Research synthesis, AI-assisted prototyping, Frontend implementation"
+role: "Product Designer, covering research synthesis, AI-assisted prototyping, and frontend implementation"
 team:
   - "Product Manager"
   - "Tech Lead"